Bagras: Early Medieval period

+High Medieval period

 It was then rebuilt about 1153 by the Knights Templar under the name Gaston (also Gastun, Guascon, Gastim) and held by them or by the Principality of Antioch until it was forced to capitulate to Saladin on 26 August 1189.
 It was retaken in 1191 by the Armenians (under Leo II), and their possession of it became a major point of contention between them and the Antiochenes and Templars.
+The castle remained under Armenian control until 1215, when it was taken back by the Templars who held the castle until the 1268 conquest of Antioch.

-After much negotiation, it was finally returned to the Templars in 1216.
-According to the Armenian chronicles, it withstood a siege by the forces of Aleppo at about this time.
-After the fall of Antioch to Baibars in 1268, the garrison lost heart, and one of the brothers deserted and presented the keys of the castle to him.
+According to the Armenian chronicle of Sempad the Constable, around 1229 Bagras withstood a siege by Al-Aziz, the emir of Aleppo, and his cavalry.
+After Baibars besieged and conquered Antioch in 1268, the garrison lost heart, and one of the brothers deserted and presented the keys of the castle to him.
 The remaining defenders decided to destroy what they could and surrender the castle.
+The brothers then fled to the nearby Templar stronghold of La Roche Guillaume before leaving to Acre to confess their abandonment and subsequent loss of the castle.
+It was decided that the brothers would not be expelled from the order, but would face the next harshest punishment of losing their habits for a year and a day.
+The record of this trial survives in a late thirteenth century Catalan copy of the Rule of the Templars.
 Despite the loss of the castle, Hethum II, King of Armenia and Leo IV, King of Armenia soundly defeated a Mamluk raiding force in the nearby pass in 1305.

-The first detailed historical and archaeological evaluation, including a surveyed plan of the entire complex, was completed in 1979 by R. W. Edwards.
+The first comprehensive survey of Bagras was done by A. W. Lawrence in 1938, but was published only in 1978.
+A detailed historical and archaeological evaluation, including a surveyed plan of the entire complex, was completed in 1979 by R. W. Edwards.
 The fortification has more than thirty chambers which encompass the steep outcrop on three primary levels.
 Although the site initially had phases of Arab and Byzantine construction, most of the exterior masonry is from the Frankish occupations.
 Repairs to the towers and walls were made by the Armenians with their distinctive masonry during brief periods of control.
 Bağras was never integrated into the complex defensive system that the Armenians built along the Taurus and Anti-Taurus Mountains of Cilicia from the 12th through the 14th centuries.